Rewards Loyalty Program

 In an effort to increase brand loyalty, Vivid Seats launched an app exclusive rewards program giving customers credit back for every purchase made.
 I was the lead product designer on this project and handled the process end-to-end from research, journey-mapping, and wireframes to visual concepting for the program and final UI designs through the customer flow and micro-animations for mobile and tablet.

 Since we are the first in our industry to launch a program like this, I looked through rewards programs in other industries for inspiration and program standards.
 This included ride share apps, movie theaters, airlines, apparel retail stores and coffee shops.
-This helped me get an idea of what type of information we needed to convey and where.
+This helped me get an idea for program standards what type of information is typically conveyed and those placements.

 In order to design an empathetic experience, I also defined some behavioral archetypes.
 This helps me better understand our future user group and their goals, wants and needs.